Phryne: Sources

-As with other ancient Greek women, scholarship about Phryne is hindered by the fragmentary nature of the surviving sources.
-Many of the surviving sources were written centuries after Phryne's own time, and they were written entirely by men.
-The most substantial contemporary source about Phryne's life was Hypereides' defence speech from her trial.
+Scholarship about Phryne is hindered by the fragmentary nature of the surviving sources, many of which were not written until centuries after Phryne's own time.
+As with other women from classical Athens, this is more challenging as surviving sources were written entirely by men, and reflect male viewpoints and biases.
+The most substantial contemporary source about Phryne's life was Hypereides' defence speech from her trial, which took place perhaps between 350 and 340 BC.
 In the ancient world this was a major influence on Phryne's biographical tradition, but it is now lost, except for a few fragments.
 The surviving ancient sources about Phryne are mostly from the Roman Empire, based on earlier Greek literature.
-The most important of these is Athenaeus, who was from Roman Egypt in the second century AD.
+The most important of these is the second-century AD rhetorician and grammarian Athenaeus, from Naucratis in Roman Egypt.
 His Deipnosophistae ("The Scholars at Dinner") is the source of the vast majority of extant ancient writings about Phryne.
 Other authors of the first, second and third centuries AD, including Plutarch, Pausanias, and Diogenes Laertius, also tell anecdotes about Phryne.

 Athenaeus' main source was fourth-century comic drama.
 By the mid-fourth century BC, Athenian comic playwrights had moved away from the mythological subjects popular in earlier periods, and more often satirised real people.
-Phryne featured in several of these plays.
-In Timocles' Orestautokleides and Anaxilas' Neottis she is named in lists of hetairai, Timocles' Neaira makes a joke about her early life, and Posidippus' The Ephesian Girl describes her trial.
+From the late fifth century, hetairai were a frequent subject of comedy, and comic plays from Phryne's lifetime often refer to hetairai and their connections to well-known men.
+Phryne featured in several of these plays, including Timocles' Orestautokleides and Neaira, Anaxilas' Neottis, and Posidippus' The Ephesian Woman.
+In Neottis and Orestautokleides she is named in lists of hetairai, in Neaira Timocles' makes a joke about her early life, and Posidippus describes her trial in The Ephesian Woman.
 Two other plays, Antiphanes' The Birth of Aphrodite and Alexis' The Woman from Knidos, might have alluded to her association with the artists Apelles and Praxiteles.